 Final Thoughts

-Although their online self-study courses aren’t my favorite by themselves, when combined with the private 1-1 instruction, they become quite good.
+Although their online self-study courses aren’t my favorite by themselves, when combined with the private 1-on-1 instruction, they become quite good.
 Having private lessons with an experienced teacher that’s aligned with the self-study course works really well.

 I have no doubt that any student who takes their courses would make awesome progress with their Chinese.